10 great cultural celebrations and festivals

 Oktoberfest, Munich, Germany.

 The hugely popular festival has been held since 1810 and originally commemorated Prince Ludwig’s wedding.
 It’s now an annual Bavarian celebration that plays host to hundreds of beers and beer fans.
 It actually takes place from mid-September.
-We might suggest the Macs Adventure Bicycle Beer Trail of Bavaria as the best accompaniment to this festival!

 The first Monday of August is a bank holiday that plays host to numerous outdoor festivals around the country.
 It’s a time, too, when many city people try to get away for a weekend at their summerhouses or to camp.
-Iceland is a fantastic place for a walking holiday.
+Iceland is a fantastic place for a walking trip.

 If you would like to find out more about our range of self-guided walking and cycling tours in the UK or Europe, get in touch with a member of our team on email@example.com.
 To receive travel tips and advice straight to you inbox, sign up for our adventure travel newsletter!